IBM/IBM-RPA-Toolkit-for-BAW/README.md

 ![](./images/start_bot_new.png)

-The Web API is exposed by every IBM RPA agent service that you install and connect to your IBM RPA tenant.
+The synchronous web API is exposed by every IBM RPA agent service that you install and connect to your IBM RPA tenant.
 The operation of the API is described [HERE](https://www.ibm.com/docs/en/rpa/21.0?topic=bot-starting-bots-by-api-call).
-Currently the Web API has a fixed port and supports only synchronous (blocking) calls, but it is really easy to use and requires minimal information from your RPA environment:
+Currently the API has a fixed port and supports only synchronous (blocking) calls, but it is really easy to use and requires minimal information from your RPA environment:

 - URL to your RPA Agent (https://<your_computer_address>:8099)
 - Name of the bot you want to trigger